MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Dynamic Light Gizmo

-##### Purpose
+##### Overview
-Used to cast light dynamically, meaning you can transform the light's properties during run-time.
+Used to cast light dynamically, meaning you can move the light during run-time.
+Should be used in conjuction with dynamics, otherwise use a Static Light Gizmo. <mark>TODO</mark> - Link to Static Light Gizmo

 #####  Manual Properties
 - Light Type